 Spirituality in what sense?

 Abramović’s practice has occasionally involved trying to commune with a world beyond this one.
 “Going in search of the unknown, this is the most inspiring thing for an artist,” she once said in a 2016 documentary called The Space in Between.
-In that film, she claims to have done ayahuasca in Brazil with the hopes of achieving some kind of enlightenment.
+In that film, she claims to have tried ayahuasca in Brazil in hope of achieving some kind of enlightenment.

 Where do the Satanism claims come from, then?